Ad Noctum: Circuit(ry is Dark)

 And they try.

 He wipes gel-covered eyes with a gel-covered hand.
-He coughs, weakly at first, then with more energy and urgency as air and gel mix and his lungs begin to understand just how abnormal their circumstances are.
+He coughs, weakly at first, then with more energy as air and gel mix and his lungs begin to understand how abnormal their circumstances are.

-The coughing lasts for a long time.
+The coughing lasts a long time.
 A long.
 Fucking.
 Time.

-With difficulty, he hauls himself out of the pool of gel and collapses against stone, wiping his eyes, wringing the stuff out of his hair, coughing it out of his lungs, wiping it off his clothes and skin in lathe-like strokes with the blade of his hand.
+He hauls himself out of the pool and collapses against stone, wiping gel from his eyes, wringing it from his hair, coughing it out of his lungs, sweeping it off his clothes and skin in lathe-like strokes with the blade of his hand.

 Most of them are dead.
 That’s an unfortunate surprise.